garrekstemo/pistachio/ReadMe.md

 Command line arguments include, input file or directory, output directory, upper and lower wave number bound (for truncating data to perform fitting).

+### How to name files and folders for experiments

+In order to process data efficiently, it is important to have a consistent naming scheme.
+The `polariton_processing.py` program relies on file and directory naming consistency to batch process angle-resolved data.
+A directory containing angle-resolved csv files shall have the naming convention

+`concentration_solvent_in_solute`

+For example:

+`1.5M_WCO6_in_hexane`

+The directory name is used to prevent the program from overwriting data when going through each angle.
+If using a neat liquid, add an extra underscore after the name.
+This is not an ideal solution, but this is what I've got at this point.
+So you would name it `Neat_WCO6_`, for example.

+Angle-resolved csv files must contain the string `degNUM`where `NUM` is an integer.
+For example, `deg2` for incident angle 2 degrees.

+Inside this directory should also be an absorbance csv file containing the target coupling band.
+This file should start with the string `Abs`.

+Unfortunately, naming is done manually for most experimental setups so the user must take care to name their raw data carefully.
+No attempt is made by the program to guess misspellings, etc.

+The program currently does not handle vacant cavity data, but this might be added in the future.

 ### Angle-resolved polariton spectral data

 Angle-resolved polariton data will include a Lorentzian[^3] double peak and multiple files representing each angle at which an experiment was performed.
 The directory may include absorbance data for the isolated target sample.